janvmusic/Learning/data-intensive-apps/chapter9.md

 Concurrency would mean that the timeline branches and merges again, in this case branches are incomparable.

+#### **Linearizability is stronger than causal consistency**
+What's the relationship between linearizability & causal order?
+Well, **linearizability implies causality**

+**Important** Any system that is linearizable will preserve causality correctly.

+THis is why **linearizability** is so appealing, however, with network delays (for example if the system is geographically distributed) the performance & availability will suffer

+Causal consistency is the strongest guarantee possible, in fact this model does not slow down due network delays, and remains available in the face of network failures

+**Remember** WE might think that a system requires Linearizability, however, it may only need **causal consistency**

+#### **Capturing causal dependencies**
+To better understand the word: _causal_ let's define it as: Which Operation **happened before** which operation.

 ## Concepts
 **Eventual Consistency** => If you stop writing to a DB and wait for some unspecified length of time, then eventually all read requests will return the same value